 As Ursulines, we choose to be actively engaged in the transformation of society, and we open our hearts to undergo a transformation of our own consciousness and actions.
 As a community and as individuals, we recognize our capability, opportunity, and responsibility to work with organizations and groups to promote justice, peace, and the integrity of creation.
 We share a vision with other men and women of faith, and in the tradition of the prophets, we have a voice to speak the truth in love.

 The Working Group on Girls, (WGG) – a coalition of over 75 national and international non-governmental organizations with representation at the United Nations dedicated to promoting the human rights of the girl child in all areas and stages of her life, advancing the inclusion and status of girls and assisting them to develop their full potential as women.
+WGG advocate to end gender-based violence, enhance girls’ access to education, healthcare, justice, self-empowerment and economic recognition via peace, security, resources, programs and funding.

 JPIC information is electronically disseminated through a newsletter, Connecting, which addresses significant social issues, their nature, and responsive activities.
-Activities include, but are not limited to, letter writing to elected officials of government, demonstrations, information gathering and exchanging, e-mail alerts, prayer services, personal participation, and group meetings.
+Activities include, but are not limited to, letter writing to elected officials of government, demonstrations, information gathering and exchanging, email alerts, prayer services, personal participation, and group meetings.